swarupmishal/mishal_swarup_spring2017/final/readme.md

 Steps:
 - Read the input file
 - Make a dataframe total crimes
-- Group them by Primary type and then Sort them
+- Group it by Primary type and then Sort it
 - Plot a graph to display Overall Crimes since 2001
 - Make a dataframe to sum Crimes based on Year
 - Plot a graph to display the pattern of Crimes over the years